 The mother’s hair was awesome, coiffed up high and a pretty black color.
 Her open face and easy smile were charming.

-I struck up a conversation with her first speaking about her hair, because I honestly thought it was terrific.
+I enjoy speaking with people.
+In fact, it helps my mental health.
+So, I struck up a conversation with her first speaking about her hair, because I honestly thought it was terrific.

 I moved closer to speak to Falila and our conversation lasted about fifteen minutes.
 Turns out, Joel, her eighth grade son had qualified for the junior Olympics which were being held here in Lawrence at the new Rock Chalk park track.